austin362667/gpu-100-days/day-9.md

 The flow of the connection looks like this:
 `Your Laptop's Browser (localhost:8265) → SSH Tunnel → Remote VM → Docker Container's Ray Dashboard (Port 8265)`

 With the tunnel active, I can simply open a web browser on my laptop and navigate to `http://localhost:8265`.
-Voila!
+There it is!
 The Ray dashboard appears, and I can monitor the resource usage, logs, and progress of our LLM post-training job.